thimothybabu123/LibraryManagementSystem/README.md

-# 📚 Library Management System
+# 📚 Library Management System (Full Stack)

-A Spring Boot RESTful application that handles core library operations such as managing users, issuing library cards, managing authors and their books, and handling book reviews.
+A complete full-stack Library Management System built with **Spring Boot (Backend)** and **React.js + Bootstrap (Frontend)**.
+It supports core library operations such as managing users, issuing library cards, managing authors and their books, and handling book reviews.

 ---